yskopets/kuma-demo/kubernetes/README.md

 This will deploy our demo marketplace application split across multiple pods:
 1. The first pod is an Elasticsearch service that stores all the items in our marketplace
-2. The second pod is a Redis service that stores reviews for each item
+2. The second pod is the Vue application that allows you to visually query the Elastic and Redis endpoints in a marketplace GUI
-3. The third pod is a Node application that represents a backend
+3. The third pod is a Node application that consists of all the API endpoints used to query items
-4. The remaining pods represent multiple versions of our Node/Vue application that allows you to visually query the Elastic and Redis endpoints
+4. The last pod is a Redis service that stores reviews for each item

-Check the pods are up and running by checking the `kuma-demo` namespace
+To check the pods are up and running, use `kumactl get pods [..]` to check if the four pods are running in the `kuma-demo` namespace:

 ```bash
 $ kubectl get pods -n kuma-demo